 More often, the law may limit or exclude liability of some actors, usually in order to encourage a certain activity or to lower obstacles to market entry.
 Limits to liability, in particular to the amount that may need to be paid, are also very common in contracts.

-This section of the Checklist deals with liability rules that apply to the principal participants in a paperless trading system: the operators of the system itself (such as a single window); other governmental bodies or agencies with a role in trading; communications intermediaries like Internet service providers or the providers of trust services (such as certification authorities); and other participants in the system (such as customs brokers).
+This section deals with liability rules that apply to the principal participants in a paperless trading system: the operators of the system itself (such as a single window); other governmental bodies or agencies with a role in trading; communications intermediaries like Internet service providers or the providers of trust services (such as certification authorities); and other participants in the system (such as customs brokers).
 The potential liability for each group may differ from that of others in its application or its limitation.

 IV.B.1 May the operator of the paperless trade system be held liable for providing its services?